 We have high expectations of what it means to be a HAWK and look forward to your continued partnership and support.
 Below are some brief points.
 For more complete information about our process, reference the Student Handbook.

 My student has been asked to appear at a hearing regarding possible violations of the University Community Standards.
 What can I do to help?
 First, educate yourself on University expectations and our process.
 The very fact that you found this page is a great first step in supporting your student and guiding him or her through the Community Standards process.
-While the student is the focus of the process, you can be a source of support and partner in learning.
+While the student is the focus of our process, you can be a source of support and partner in his or her own learning.
 Conversations will hopefully encourage self-reliance and self-confidence in the student.

 What will happen if my student is found responsible for a violation?
 It depends.
 The sanctions issued as a result of violations will depend on the seriousness of the violations and what we call “factors in sanctioning.”
-In addition to the egregiousness of the violation itself, the following shall be considered in determining sanctions: motivation; present attitude; past record, both positive and negative; the severity of the damage, injury, harm, or disruption, or the potential for such; honesty; maturity; cooperation; willingness to make amends; and compliance with previous sanctions.
-Often times, the sanctions are educationally focused, but the reality is that there are some violations which warrant a separation from the University.
+These factors are outlined in the Student Handbook.
+Sanctions are educationally focused, but the reality is that there are some violations which warrant a separation from the University.

 Who can I talk to if I have further questions regarding an incident or the process?
 Please call the Office of Community Standards with any questions or concerns.
 We can be reached during normal business hours at 610-660-1046 or firstname.lastname@example.org.
 Please know that we generally cannot engage in conversations regarding specific incidents without a written FERPA release, but we are happy help as best we can.

 Wellness, Alcohol, and Drug Education Program

 Counseling and Psychological Services (CAPS)